MediPharm Labs (TSE:LABS) Hits New 52-Week Low at $0.07

 MediPharm Labs Corp.
-(TSE:LABS – Get Rating)’s share price hit a new 52-week low on Monday .
-The stock traded as low as C$0.07 and last traded at C$0.07, with a volume of 465597 shares changing hands.
+(TSE:LABS – Get Rating) reached a new 52-week low during mid-day trading on Monday .
+The company traded as low as C$0.07 and last traded at C$0.07, with a volume of 9687 shares.
 The stock had previously closed at C$0.07.

-LABS has been the subject of several recent analyst reports.
-Canaccord Genuity Group lowered their target price on MediPharm Labs from C$0.35 to C$0.20 in a research note on Monday, April 4th.
-Alliance Global Partners decreased their price target on MediPharm Labs from C$0.35 to C$0.25 and set a “buy” rating for the company in a research note on Monday, April 4th.
+Several brokerages have recently weighed in on LABS.
+Canaccord Genuity Group decreased their price target on shares of MediPharm Labs from C$0.35 to C$0.20 in a research note on Monday, April 4th.
+Alliance Global Partners cut their price target on MediPharm Labs from C$0.35 to C$0.25 and set a “buy” rating for the company in a report on Monday, April 4th.

-MediPharm Labs Corp., together with its subsidiaries, produces and sells pharmaceutical-grade cannabis oil and concentrates, and advance derivative products in Canada, Australia, and Brazil.
-It formulates, processes, packages, and distributes cannabis extracts and cannabinoid-based products.
-The company also provides GMP flower sourcing, packaging, and distribution services.
+MediPharm Labs Corp., a pharmaceutical company, produces and sells pharmaceutical-quality cannabis oil and concentrates, and advanced derivative products in Canada, Australia, Germany, and internationally.
+It formulates, processes, packages, and distributes cannabis extracts and advanced cannabinoid-based products.

 Want More Great Investing Ideas?